-Below, we will explore what Game Theory is, examples of its use in human behavior experiments, and how biometric research (eye tracking, GSR, facial expression analysis, and EEG in particular) can help investigate the decision making process in detail.
+Below, we will explore what Game Theory is, examples of its use in human behavior experiments, and how biosensors (eye tracking, GSR, facial expression analysis, and EEG in particular) can help investigate the decision making process in detail.

 What is Game Theory?

 Defined as “the study of mathematical models of conflict and cooperation between intelligent rational decision makers” , it is essentially a field of study that looks at the way in which people respond to limited choices, that have a limited set of outcomes that can be either good, bad, or neutral.

 While ideas relating to Game Theory have been proposed and discussed for a long time, it was only in 1928 with John von Neumann’s book “Theory of Games and Economic Behavior” that the field was formalised.
 Ideas were developed further by mathematicians such as John Nash, and Robert Axelrod.

 While Game Theory is used and explored across a variety of fields (not least within economics and philosophy), the application of this approach can be particularly interesting when explored in the context of human behavior and psychology.

 By restricting the choices that people can make, it becomes possible to investigate the process of decision making in a systematic way.
 The ways in which a person chooses a path that leads them to a predefined outcome can then be explored in detail.
 But what do these choices look like?